3 School Counseling Communities You Should Be Following On Social Media

 They are wonderful because they are run by leaders in your state.
 This means they understand local and state policies and help advocate for state legislation for school counselors (think the use of time and ratios!).
 They also offer opportunities for you to connect with your local peers.

-Statewide organizations are a great way for you to get involved in leadership opportunities outside your school building.
+Statewide organizations are a great way to get involved in leadership opportunities outside your school.
 For example, I am currently the Chair of the Board for the Tennessee School Counselor Association (TSCA).
-This means I get to attend a Leadership Institute before the annual ASCA conference every year.
+This means I attend a Leadership Institute before the annual ASCA conference every year.

 What is so cool about that?
-Leadership training provides you up to date or often breaking information.
-For example, last year we got a sneak peek of the new national model before anyone else.
+Leadership training provides up-to-date, often breaking, information.
+For example, last year, we got a sneak peek of the new national model before anyone else.

 Your local organization also helps provide statewide conferences, networking opportunities (perfect if you are looking for a new job), and comradery.
-I have met some of my nearest and dearest counseling buddies through TSCA.
+Through TSCA, I have met some of my closest and dearest counseling buddies.

 Facebook has a variety of specialty groups that might pique your interest.
-Did you set a goal for RAMP next year?
+Have you been able to set a goal for RAMP next year?
 Join On The Road To Ramp.
-Do you want to expand your individual counseling techniques with a solution-focused background?
+Do you want to expand your counseling techniques with a solution-focused background?
 Join Solution Focused School Counseling.

-Facebook has so many groups it can be overwhelming.
-By following an area of high interest, you will be following a online community of like-minded counselors that post relevant resources.
+Facebook has so many groups that it can be overwhelming.
+By following an area of high interest, you will join an online community of like-minded counselors who post relevant resources.

 It's also a fun way to learn about something new.
 Have you been interested in learning more about play therapy?
 Try following Growing Roots Play Therapy or The Playroom Lubbock for all tips and tricks related to play therapy.

 You can also ask peers meaningful questions.
-Looking for help with behavior in your building?
-The Behavior Intervention ToolBox is a great place to start.
+If you need help with behavior in your building, the Behavior Intervention Toolbox is a great place to start.

-Perhaps you just need help finding an adorable shirt for NSCW or the latest resource on TPT, The School Counselor Store has your back.
+Perhaps you just need help finding an adorable NSCW shirt or the latest TPT resource.
+The School Counselor Store has you covered.

 What kind of online school counseling community are you looking for?Comment below!

-School social workers and psychologists have a different, and yet sometimes similar role to school counselors.
+School social workers and psychologists have different yet sometimes similar roles to school counselors.
 I collaborate with my school social worker and school psychologist regularly.
-Together we are a team of mental health knowledge in our building.
+Together, we are a team of mental health experts in our building

-Laura from Social Emotional Workshop is a former school psychologist and provides resources for implementing theory-based practices like short term individual counseling.
+Laura from Social Emotional Workshop is a former school psychologist who provides resources for implementing theory-based practices, such as short-term individual counseling.

 The Mindful Psychologist has wonderful resources and supports for students who have experienced trauma.